syoamakase/Transformer_TTS/examples/jsut/README.md

 ANSWER:

 Basically, the unit is second.
-To convert second, we should use below calculation.
+To convert second, we should use the below calculation.

 `raw / 10000000.0`